tanujnotes/Olauncher/README.md

 [GNU GPLv3 ](https://www.gnu.org/licenses/gpl-3.0.en.html)

 #
-In case you want to support the development - www.buymeacoff.ee/tanujnotes
+In case you want to buy me a coffee - www.buymeacoff.ee/tanujnotes

 Thank you.